On this page

 Infectious agent of poliomyelitis

-Poliovirus is an enterovirus and a member of the Picornaviridae family; types 1, 2 and 3 cause disease, although type 2 has been eradicated as a wild-type virus.
-Type 3 virus has not been detected anywhere since November 2012; therefore, type 1 virus now appears to be the only circulating wild virus globally.
+Poliovirus is an enterovirus and a member of the Picornaviridae family; types 1, 2 and 3 cause disease.
+Both wild type 2 and 3 have been declared eradicated by the World Health Organization.
+Only type 1 wild poliovirus remains.

 Identification of poliomyelitis